appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/single-sign-on.md

 First, ensure you have a proper SSO configuration, either OpenID or SAML, and define the configuration for SSO Mapping to specify how to retrieve user groups and roles.

-You can refer [this](/account/my-organization/sso-providers-configuration/single-sign-on#identity-providers) documentation.
+You can refer to [this documentation.](/account/my-organization/sso-providers-configuration/single-sign-on#identity-providers).

 ### Accessing SSO Mapping Settings